iliasam/osmo-trx_soapy/Osmocom_configs/EDGE/Readme.md

-GSM Base station for VOICE.
+GSM Base station for EDGE.

 You will need "tmux" for running these scripts.
 Set correct path to your "osmo-trx-soapy" in start_base.sh